zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Then Paula lists some other things you will see at a circus.
 She says, “I think there'll be jugglers, magicians, and tightrope walk ers, too.”
 A “juggler” (juggler) is a person who can keep several objects in the air at  the same time by throwing them up and catching them and throwing them up agai n.
 A “magician” (magician) is a person who uses what we would call “illusions”  to make you think something is going on even though it really isn't.
 That’s sor t of what a politician does, I think.

 A “tightrope walker” is a person who walks on a hig h wire, or a rope that is very high up in the air.
 We mentioned this previously. “ Tightrope” (tightrope) is what you call that wire, that rope that the person walks  on.
 Roman says, “Great.”
 But he says “great” not to indicate that he's happy, bu t to indicate that he's not very excited about it.
 He uses the word “great,” but he’ s making a joke.
 He doesn't think it's great.
 Paula says, “Listen, I can hear t he ringmaster from here.
 Let's go!”
-The “ringmaster” (ringmaster) is basically the  leader of the circus, the person who talks to the audience and who directs the perfo rmers to do what they're supposed to do, or at least when they're supposed t o do it.
+The “ringmaster” (ringmaster) is basically the  leader of the circus, the person who talks to the audience and who directs the perfo rmers to do what they're supposed to do, or at least when they're supposed to do it.

 Obviously, Paula is more excited about this than Ro man.
 Roman says, “When you said you had a surprise for me that would make me feel young again, this wasn't exactly what I envisioned.”
 It's not what I was thinking about.
 Paula says, “I know.
 It's even better, right?”
 Roman says, “If you say so.”
 Paula is saying that going to the circus is the best thing that she coul d have given Roman to make him feel young, but Roman doesn't agree.

 He ends by saying, “If you say so.”
 “If you say so”  is a phrase we use when you do not believe or agree with what another person is  saying, but you're willing to pretend it's true because you don't want to argue a bout it.
 You don't want to fight about it.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]